 QAAD has produced a book entitled ‘To Use or Not to Use’, which is based on research among Quakers about their attitudes towards alcohol, gambling and illicit drugs.
 The research was conducted by Helena Chambers, QAAD’s former Director, at Woodbrooke Study Centre, and supervised by Ben P. Dandelion.
-The book explores how Quakers consider the testimonies of abstinence and moderation and also contains their own experiences of abstinence, use and problem use and addiction.
+The book explores how Quakers consider the testimonies of abstinence and moderation, and also contains Friends’ accounts of their own experiences of abstinence, use and problem use and addiction.

-The paper on Quakers, spirituality and substances is titled ‘Spirituality and Quaker Approaches to Substance Use and Addiction’ and is available here.
+‘Spirituality and Quaker Approaches to Substance Use and Addiction’